beasteers/remoteobj/README.md

             for x, y in zip(obj, obj.another):
                 value -= y / x * obj.something
             time.sleep(0.4)
+    # after exiting, listening is set to false,
+    # clients will fail or return their default
+    # immediately because we have notified that
+    # we will not be processing any more requests.

 # or if you want(/need) to have message handling in the